John Trevor (speaker): Political and judicial appointments

 In 1685 he was appointed to the high offices of Master of the Rolls and Speaker of the House of Commons by James II.
 Being a Tory and a partisan of James II, the accession of William III saw Trevor deprived of his office.
 In 1690, however, he once again returned to parliament as Speaker.
 From 1693, he also once again held the judicial office of Master of the Rolls.
 Between 1692 and 1695, he represented Newry in the Irish House of Commons.

 As Speaker, he was memorable for being severely cross-eyed—the affliction was so confusing to members of the House that they were frequently uncertain as to which of them had "caught the Speaker's eye", and would try to speak out of turn.

 Scandal

 He was accused of taking bribes from the East India Company and the City of London, and was investigated by a committee chaired by the Commissioner of Accounts, Paul Foley MP.
-On 7 March 1695, he was found guilty of accepting a bribe of 1,000 guineas from the City of London Corporation to aid the passage of a bill through the house.
-This was judged to be a "high crime and misdemeanour" and he was expelled from the House of Commons on 16 March 1695, a move which he initially resisted on the ground of ill-health.
+On 7 March 1695, he was found guilty of accepting a bribe of 1,000 guineas from the City of London Corporation to aid the passage of a bill (for the relief of orphans) through the house.
+This was judged to be a "high crime and misdemeanour".
+Trevor resigned from the Speakership on 14 March, and was expelled from the House of Commons on 16 March.
 He was not asked to refund the bribe and retained his judicial position until his death at the age of 79 or 80 on 20 May 1717.